There are lots of opinion pieces on effective logo design and it can be rather confusing.

 4. Be clear.

-Create a clear brief on what you want to achieve with your new logo design.
-Research and see what types of logos you like and don’t like, think about how the logo will be used, online and offline.
+Graphic design agencies are geniuses, but we’re not mind readers!
+For best results, create a clear brief on what you want to achieve with your new logo design.
+Research and see what types of logos you like and don’t like, and think about how the logo will be used, online and offline.

-All of this information will allow your designer to have a clear picture of what it is you want to achieve, this can save you a lot of time, heartache and money along the way.
+All of this information will allow your designer to have a clear picture of what it is you want to achieve, and this can save both parties a lot of time, heartache, and money along the way.

 5. Invest time and money in finding the right agency for you.

 Anyone can create a logo.
+You could probably do it yourself, or use one of those random generators on the internet.
 But it takes craft, experience and understanding to create one that is the right fit and works for a business’s needs and requirements.

 This can take time to do, but getting it right early on can mean you have the building blocks there to build your business from, allowing consistency in the brand and building trust in the eyes of the consumer.